Gogen120/Resume/source/index.rst

 - Mostly I using Python
 - Worked with web frameworks like Flask and Django
-- Have knowledge of packages for numerical analysis: numpy, pandas, matplotlib
+- Have knowledge of packages for numerical analysis: numpy, pandas, matplotlib, scikit-learn
 - Have basic knowledge of C/C++, JavaScript
 - SQL
 - Linux